 - issues related to adjustment to a specific class/classes or a specific professor/professors

-- issues related to roommate or housing situations or to personal/family relationship issues with another individual, including separation or divorce
+- issues related to personal/family relationships including separation or divorce

 - issues related to a change in college or major